i get a lot of emails and messages from writers and authors

 There is a need for speed in everything we do.

-Sending a quick message or mail to family, friends or work colleagues is faster with abbreviation and acronyms.
+Sending a quick message, a status update or mail to family, friends or work colleagues is faster with abbreviations, acronyms and text symbols.

 But even cul8r, tgif or imo read better when capitalised.
-But a small capital here or there, or not, hardly matters between friends.
+But small caps here or there, or not, hardly matters between friends.

 What does matter is that when you call yourself a writer or author and write to be read, taking a lazy attitude to how you write can only result in demeaning, or killing your reputation as a writer.

-I have received a few that were written in uppercase text.
+I have received a few emails and messages that were written in uppercase text.
 Well, being SHOUTED at is a great way to get me to do nothing at all.

 Oddly enough, I cannot recall ever getting an email written in all title case.
 Well, not yet anyway.